DragonMinded/naomidoom/README.md

 ## Current Issues

-* There is currently no input.
+* The inputs are currently not configurable at all.
 * There is currently no sound or music.
 * After the demo attract loop the game will crash, rebooting the Naomi for some reason.
 * Demo plays back far too quickly compared to the PC release.